Getting to know the ADJ Mixer

 You make a mental note so your eyeballs focus only on the vertical or neon stickers in the crowd, spelling out in equally bad handwriting what they are looking for.

-You’re handed a drink ticket, a map showing which employers are looking for which types of job, and are excited to job hunt while holding a drink (so you can stay focused!) – that feels pretty Austin-y.
+You’re handed a drink ticket (because you arrived early and they’re not all out yet), a list of which types of jobs each employer is looking to fill, and you are excited to job hunt while holding a drink** (so you can stay focused!) – that feels pretty Austin-y.
 And look, recruiters are sippin’ too, that’s cool.

 You start moving about the cabin